 Each assessment task is awarded 0-100 points.
 The score for a single assessment task is the number of points multiplied by its percentage weight, and the combined total of score points for all weighted assessment tasks for the course are added up to a final score between 0 and 100 which then translates into a corresponding final course grade between A and F.

-All assessment tasks are assessed on a 100-point scale.
+Assessment tasks 1 is assessed on a 100-point scale.